Typical Wage Range

-Homecare Workers provide essential care and support to people in their homes—most often older adults or individuals with disabilities—so they can live independently, safely, and with dignity.
+Homecare workers provide essential care and support to people in their homes—most often older adults or individuals with physical disabilities—so they can live independently, safely, and with dignity.
 This role takes place in private residences across Oregon and focuses on daily activities that help clients thrive.
 It’s more than just a job—it’s a chance to make a real difference in someone’s life while building a meaningful career.

 Key Responsibilities